-If you have dietary preferences, please communicate them to the UNH-in-Italy Faculty Director prior to departure.
+If you have dietary preferences, please communicate them to the UNH-in-Italy Faculty Director before departure.
 While we cannot guarantee accommodation, all reasonable efforts will be made to honor such requests so long as they are provided well in advance of the program start date.
 Dietary restrictions related to medical conditions should be discussed with your physician and Prof. Morrell as soon as possible.

 Procedures for Medical Problems and Emergencies while in Italy

-For routine healthcare needs, the On Site UNH-in-Italy Director can help you arrange a doctor's appointment.
+For routine healthcare needs, the On-Site UNH-in-Italy Director can help you arrange a doctor's appointment.
 In case of a medical emergency contact the Director and Program Assistant immediately.
 They are available to accompany you to medical facilities whenever necessary.
 If you have a medical problem or emergency, we urge you to please follow these guidelines:

 - Call the Director, Professor Muscelli immediately.
 He will help you organize your care.

 - If you require emergency assistance, you may call 118 (Guardia Medica) for an ambulance or you may take a taxi to the Emergency Room (Pronto Soccorso) at Ospedale Mazzoni, which is in the Monticelli quarter of Ascoli Piceno.
 If you pay cash at the emergency room, ask for a receipt (ricevuta) for your insurance company.
 You can call a taxi at 330.214500.